pavr1/dispatch_auction/Readme.md

 ## Quick Start

-`main.go` page does nothing on its own, to run this please execut the unit tests by running the following command `go test -v`
+`main.go` page does nothing on its own, to run this please execute the unit tests by running the following command `go test -v`

 ## Implementation

-To access to this functionality `Auction` struct has to be instantiated with the `pkg.New` function.
+To access to this functionality `Auction` struct has to be instantiated with the `pkg.New([]*models.Bid, *logrus.Logger)` function.

 ### Run

-To start the process call `pkg.StartAuction`
+To start the process call `Auction.StartAuction()`